 YouTube Studio offers many helpful reporting features and analytics tools that you can use to optimize and enhance your channel.

-Here are some of the KPIs (key performance indicators) that YouTube marketers spend their most time improving.
+Here are some of the KPIs (key performance indicators) that YouTube marketers spend the most time improving.

-- Viewer retention: Helps determine if your content is captivating viewers and keeping them coming back for more.
+- Viewer Retention: This helps determine if your content is captivating viewers and keeping them coming back for more.

 Live streaming your own videos isn’t like posting regular content because you don’t need to spend time editing.
 To live stream on YouTube, all you need is a camera and a microphone.
 This is a great way to become an influencer and supplement the videos you’re already posting.

 For example, suppose you post five mukbang videos throughout the week.
 On Friday, you can jump on a live stream and offer commentary on your videos.
 This gives your viewers a bit of facetime with the creative force behind the channel.

 Live streaming is a great way to encourage dialogue on your channel and excite viewers about your brand.

 If the reason you want to make money on YouTube without making videos is that you don’t want to edit those videos, live streaming is a great option.